 \subsection{Comparison of Analysis Windows}

-We first look at the case where, at each frame, the DNNs are trained to make predictions for the current frame.
-When using the Wav+Mag loss and training through the re-synthesis procedure, we find that using different window functions including sqrtHann, AsqrtHann, rectangular, and Tukey windows does not produce notable differences in performance.
-This can be observed from 2a-2d in Table~\ref{resultsawin6ch}.
+We first look at the case where, at each frame, the DNNs are trained to predict the current frame.
+When using the Wav+Mag loss and training through the re-synthesis procedure, from 2a-2d in Table~\ref{resultsawin6ch} we find that using different window functions including sqrtHann, AsqrtHann, rectangular, and Tukey windows does not produce notable differences in performance.
 This is likely because, via the training-through procedure, the DNNs could learn to deal with the slight differences in the synthesis windows.
 Among all the considered windows, the Tukey window appears slightly better than the others.
 This can also be observed from 1a-1d in Table~\ref{resultsawin6ch}.

 We then look at the results when using the DNNs to predict one frame ahead, which can reduce the algorithmic latency from 4 to 2 ms. We observe that using the Tukey window leads to more degradation (see 1b vs.\ 1c in Tables~\ref{results1ch}, \ref{results6ch} and \ref{results2ch} and check the ``Last DNN predicts \#frames ahead'' column) than the rectangular window (see 2a vs.\ 2b in Table~\ref{results1ch}, 3a vs.\ 3b in \ref{results6ch} and \ref{results2ch}).
 In the end, the Tukey window leads to worse performance than the rectangular window (see 1c vs.\ 2b in Table~\ref{results1ch}, 1c vs.\ 3b in \ref{results6ch} and \ref{results2ch}).
 Predicting two frames ahead, which can reduce the algorithmic latency to 0 ms, does not work very well (see 2a and 2b vs.\ 2c in Table~\ref{results1ch}, and 3a and 3b vs.\ 3c in \ref{results6ch} and \ref{results2ch}), especially in terms of SI-SDR.